Harrisburg PA Assault Defense Attorney

 Get Effective & Affordable Legal Representation Today

-Generally, an assault is defined as an attempt or a threat to injury a person.
+Generally, an assault is defined as an attempt or a threat to injure a person.
 Often, when our clients are charged with an assault crime, they are also charged with recklessly endangering another person (REAP) or possession of an instrument of crime (PIC).
 In Pennsylvania, there is no distinction under the law between assault and battery.

 Should I Get A Lawyer For An Assault Charge?